 How to Avoid Paying Excess Fees & Travel Expenses

-Some fees are just unavoidable when traveling, but you can keep from paying these out of pocket by using the benefits of certain credit cards.
+Some fees are just unavoidable when traveling, but you can keep from paying these out of pocket by using points and miles earned from rewards cards.

 EarlyReturns® Elite Status: EarlyReturns is Frontier Airline’s Frequent Flyer program.
 If you happen to reach EarlyReturns Elite status, you get certain perks including a number of waived fees.